 Scaling your product team is a delicate act, one that demands excellent foresight and planning.
 On the one hand, you want to promote your product enough to grow your business.
 On the other hand, you don’t want to add needless employees should you become overwhelmed by sudden growth.

-In the end, learning how to scale your product team properly takes patience, planning, and experience.
+In the end, learning how to scale product teams properly takes patience, planning, and experience.
 Sometimes the balance takes a bit to adjust to, so cut yourself a bit of slack if you don’t nail down the precise balance of scaling your product team.

-Since every team is different, scaling your product team takes communication and a sharp eye for team management.
+Since every team is different, scaling product teams takes communication and a sharp eye for team management.